tenox7/wfm/README.md

 application has an integrated GIT client using libgit2 library.
 It can track and commit all file change operations in to a to a GIT repository.

-The app allows editing small text files directly in a browser using textarea.
+The app allows editing small text files directly in the browser using textarea.
 Since WFM lets you edit html and markdown documents over the web and has GIT change control, you can think and use WFM as a small Content Management System (CMS).